 It’s heartbreaking to hear the stories about older dogs suffering with arthritis and joint pain.
 We’re hoping this post will help those of you whose old friend is having a hard time due to stiffness & lameness.
 Gelatin protein for old dogs may be the perfect solution for a dog with stiff joints, seizures and brain related issues.

 We know how difficult it can be to find natural pain relief for dogs that actually works, especially since every dog is individual and every dog’s nutritional circumstances can be different.

-Gelatin protein fits the category of possibly working for your own older dog.
+Gelatin protein for dogs fits the category of possibly working for your own older dog.
 Whether fed alone or with another supplement, it can help.
 Starting young dogs on Gelatin Protein early in life can eliminate the symptoms of arthritis as they get older.